AITX's Subsidiary, Robotic Ass - GuruFocus.com

-Robotic Assistance Devices, Inc. (RAD), Secures Order Totaling 13 Devices from Single Client at One Location

-Detroit, Michigan, April 18, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced that it has received an order for 11 ROSA security robots and 2 AVA access control solutions.
-The order was facilitated by one of RAD’s largest national authorized dealers.
+Detroit, Michigan, April 25, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced that it has received an order for 4 ROSA security robots from a major US city’s business alliance group.

-The end-user client is a Fortune 250-ranked supplier of technology-driven solutions that empower the global energy industry.
-All 13 devices are to be deployed at one of the client’s large warehousing centers, tasked with the detection and deterrence of trespassing, loitering and other security breaches.
-One of the two AVA units will replace a security guard at a secure entrance gate and the entire system has the equivalent value in human labor in the range of $400,000 to $600,000 annually.
-The remaining AVA unit will supplement the tasks of a security guard at another gated entrance to the facility.

-The company announced that it expects the full 13-unit order to be delivered to the project site by the end of April 2023 and noted that it continued to make significant progress satisfying backlogged orders.
-It’s expected that RAD will begin invoicing this deployment in May or June.
+The end-user client is a non-profit organization, based in one of the top 50 metropolitan areas in the US.
+The organization works to create a safer, cleaner environment for every person that lives, works, plays, or visits the metropolitan area's downtown district.
+The nonprofit’s mission is to help attract residents, employers, and investment opportunities to the city.

+The initial 4 ROSA security devices will be deployed throughout one of the downtown area’s popular outdoor-seating restaurant districts.
+One of the popular features of ROSA is its programmable messaging, both visual and audible, that will be utilized in this deployment to help communicate with patrons.
+As an example, when the restaurants are about to close at the end of the evening the ROSAs will autonomously initiate a persuasive ‘it’s time to go home’ message, while continuing their security and safety post orders.

 AITX, through its subsidiary, Robotic Assistance Devices, Inc. (RAD), is redefining the $25 billion (US) security and guarding services industry through its broad lineup of innovative, AI-driven Solutions-as-a-Service business model.
 RAD solutions are specifically designed to provide cost savings to businesses of between 35%-80% when compared to the industry’s existing and costly manned security guarding and monitoring model.
 RAD delivers this tremendous cost savings via a suite of stationary and mobile robotic solutions that complement, and at times, directly replace the need for human personnel in environments better suited for machines.
 All RAD technologies, AI-based analytics and software platforms are developed in-house.